splitlearning/splitlearning.github.io/workshop.md

 <p align="center"><a href=""><img src="https://splitlearning.github.io/diab1.png" height="320" width="600"></a></p>

 ### Overview:
 Friction in data sharing and restrictive resource constraints pose to be a great challenge for large scale machine learning.
 Recently techniques such as Federated Learning and Split Learning have provided a suite of resource efficient mechanisms for distributed machine learning.
 The focus of this workshop is to disseminate a lively set of research works around split learning and a sampling of other variants that are of great relevance to this paradigm.
+These topics are of increasingly large commercial, academic and policy interest.
+It is therefore important to build an organic community for this research area, where collaborating researchers share empirical/theoretical insights, code, data, benchmarks and training pipelines in order to advance distributed machine learning.

 ## Workshop Program